ONE of the most endearing characters to grace our television screens has to be the bumbling secret agent Maxwell Smart.

 Interestingly, 007 himself drove a light-blue Alpine briefly in Dr No.

-However, for the third and fourth seasons of the show Max swapped his Sunbeam for a blue Volkswagen Karmann Ghia.
+However, for the third and fourth seasons, Max swapped his Sunbeam for a blue Volkswagen Karmann Ghia.

 In at least one episode of the fourth season, A Tale of Two Tails, Max can be seen driving a different blue convertible.

-In the final season, Max drove a gold, 1969 Opel GT.
+In the final season of the show, Max drove a gold, 1969 Opel GT.

 Interestingly, Max’s Opel also appeared in the movie Stripes.